Homogenization for dislocation based gradient visco-plasticit: Abstract

 \section{Abstract}

 In this work we study the homogenization for infinitesimal dislocation based gradient viscoplasticity with linear kinematic hardening and general non-associative monotone plastic flows.
 The constitutive equations in the models we study are assumed to be only of monotone type.
-Based on the generalized version of Korn's inequality for incompatible tensor fields (the non-symmetric plastic distortion) due to Neff et al., we derive uniform estimates for the solutions of quasistatic initial-boundary value problems under consideration and then using an unfolding operator technique and a monotone operator method we obtain the homogenized system of equations.
+Based on the generalized version of Korn's inequality for incompatible tensor fields (the non-symmetric plastic distortion) due to Neff/Pauly/Witsch, we derive uniform estimates for the solutions of quasistatic initial-boundary value problems under consideration and then using a modified unfolding operator technique and a monotone operator method we obtain the homogenized system of equations.
+A new unfolding result for the $\Curl\Curl$-operator is presented in this work as well.
+The proof of the last result is based on the Helmholtz-Weyl decomposition for vector fields in general $L^q$-spaces.

-{\bf{Key words:}} plasticity, gradient plasticity, viscoplasticity, dislocations, plastic spin, homogenization, periodic unfolding, Korn's inequality, Rothe's time-discretization method, rate-dependent models.\\ \ for all $y\in Y$ and some positive constant $\alpha_1$.
-For every $y\in Y$ the elasticity tensor ${\mathbb C}[y]: {\cal S}^3 \rightarrow {\cal S}^3$ is a linear, symmetric, positive definite mapping and the mapping $y\mapsto {\mathbb C}[y]:{\mathbb R}^3 \rightarrow {\cal S}^3$ is measurable and periodic with the same periodicity cell $Y$.
-Due to the above assumption ($C_1>0$), the classical linear kinematic hardening is included in the model.
-Here, the nonlocal backstress contribution is given by the dislocation density motivated term $\Sigma^{\rm lin}_{\rm curl,\eta}=- C_2 \Curl\Curl p_\eta$ together with corresponding Neumann conditions.